justincbagley/GaussClust/README.md

 ```

 ### Real-world GaussClust example \#1 with screen output:
-Below is an example of the usage for GaussClust (options above), using the example data files ("probs_35.txt" and "Enyalius_35.txt") located in the "examples" folder of the distro.
+Below is an example of the usage for GaussClust (options above), using the example data files ("probs_35.txt" and "Enyalius_35.txt") located in the "example_files" folder of the distro.
 In this simplified example, we use GaussClust to conduct only unsupervised Gaussian clustering on 2 clusters (-c 2), on 4 dimensions of data retained from NMDS (-k 4).
 All screen output (e.g. to Terminal on mac) from the analysis is shown.
-When you run GaussClust, 'INFO' and date printed to screen along with information for each of the broader steps of the script (details from R go to an *.Rout file, organized at the end of each run).
+When you run GaussClust, 'INFO' and date printed to screen along with information for each of the broader steps of the script (details from R go to an \*.Rout file, organized at the end of each run).
 Question-response lines output to screen are marked 'FLOW' and (to date) requrie yes/no answers.
-As you can see, the code runs with no error messages.
+As you can see, the code runs with no error messages. **_NOTE: This run produced all directories and ouptut files present in the "Ex1_GaussClust" folder provided within the GaussClust distribution_.
+Look through the files to learn more about the structure of GaussClust output.**
 ```
 $ ./GaussClust.sh -k 4 -u 1 -r 0 -d 0 -b 0 -p ./probs_35.txt -c 2 ./Enyalius_35.txt